d-murphy/d-murphy/README.md

 Hi, Thanks for visiting.
-I'm currently working as a Developer at [Thrive](https://thrivenextgen.com/) in NY, where I build and maintain web applications intregrated with ServiceNow.
-I've also created these projects around the web:
+I'm currently working as a Developer at [Thrive](https://thrivenextgen.com/) in NY.
+Here's a few of my favorite outside projects:

 * [NYS FD Drill Teams](https://nysfddrillteams.com/) - a competition archive.
 * [Dash Web](https://dashweb.net) - a website builder.